If you ever thought to yourself “how to rank my youtube videos”, then this article is exactly for you.

 YouTube SEO is important if you want people to be able to find your content on the platform.
 Strictly speaking, yes, you can upload videos to YouTube and not do SEO - but then how do you expect people to find your content and watch it?

 Doing YouTube SEO means you’re helping both the algorithms and the people find your content on the platform, and you’re relating your content to a given search query to make it more discoverable.
 Having discoverable videos that rank well on the YouTube Search Engine Results Page (or SERP) means you’ll get more organic views and subscribers off of the search feature on YouTube.
 The more people are able to find you, the more likely they are to actually watch your content and give you more views.
 More views mean more watch time, and if you’re trying to get monetized and to make money on YouTube - this is the best way to go about it.

 Improving your YouTube SEO skills and video rankings doesn’t happen overnight.
-This is a long and sometimes arduous process that should be done on every single video you produce.
+This is a long and sometimes arduous process that should be done on every single video you produce, which explains why there are so many SEO tools for YouTube.
 In the following section, we’ll go into more detail about the steps and what needs to be done in each step, so you won’t be left in the dark about what you should or shouldn’t do.

 The YouTube SEO process always begins with keyword research for YouTube: YouTube keyword research is the task of finding words and phrases that people use to search for video content.

 This process is important because, since YouTube is the world’s second-largest search engine in the whole world and the most popular video website on the internet, it’s very likely that someone from your target audience is searching for one of your videos right now (without them even knowing it).